aptos-labs/developer-docs/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

      - `owner.yaml`: define owner, operator, and voter mapping.
 They are all the same account in test mode (from step 5).
      - `operator.yaml`: Node information that will be used for both the Validator and the fullnode (from step 5).
    - `waypoint.txt`: The waypoint for the genesis transaction (from step 6).
-   - `genesis.blob` The genesis binary that contains all the information about the framework, validatorSet and more (from step 6).
+   - `genesis.blob` The genesis binary that contains all the information about the framework, validator set and more (from step 6).

 7. Run docker-compose: `docker-compose up`. (or `docker compose up` depends on your version)